jschaf/pggen/README.md

 See the design doc for a complete overview.
 To summarize:

-sqld is a binary that generates Go code that provides a typesafe wrapper to Postgres queries. sqld has the same goals as sqlc, to "compile SQL to type-safe Go".
+pggen is a binary that generates Go code that provides a typesafe wrapper to Postgres queries. pggen has the same goals as sqlc, to "compile SQL to type-safe Go".
 The sqlc documentation provides a concise overview of the benefits of the code generation approach: